SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-form-customizer.md

 Form customizers are SharePoint Framework components giving you an option to override the form experience in a list or library level by associating the component to the used content type.
 Form customizer components can be used in SharePoint Online, and you build them using  modern JavaScript tools and libraries.

 >[!Important]
-> Form customizer will be released as part of the SharePoint Framework 1.15 which is currently still in preview status.
+> Form customizer were released as part of the SharePoint Framework 1.15, so ensure that you are using the right version in your environment.
 See [v1.15 release notes](../../release-1.15.md) for details.

 ## Create an extension project